LHY-in-universe/SL/SplitLearning/README.md

 ## Features

 - 🔧 **Model Splitting**: Split any transformer model into Bottom, Trunk, and Top parts
-- 🎯 **Multi-Architecture**: Built-in support for GPT-2, Qwen2, easily extensible
+- 🎯 **Multi-Architecture**: Built-in support for GPT-2, Gemma, Qwen2, easily extensible
 - 📦 **Minimal Dependencies**: Only requires PyTorch and Transformers
 - 🚀 **Easy to Use**: Simple API with sensible defaults
 - 🔌 **Extensible**: Abstract base classes for adding new architectures